rubiefawn/remedy/docs/characters/creating-a-character.md

 ## Choose a Heritage

 Each character has a heritage, which influences their natural, inborn characteristics.
-Each heritage also has subheritages, which further help describe and identify your character, as well as providing unique abilities.
 Choose a heritage for your character.

 ## Choose an Origin